 Error 1: "Sign in with Apple is not available"

-You did not enable the capability on the App ID in the Apple Developer console.
-Go back, enable it, regenerate provisioning profiles.
+You did not enable the capability on the App ID in the Apple Developer console, or the App ID doesn't match your bundle identifier.
+Go back, enable the capability on the right App ID, and rebuild.

 What Operators Wish They Had Known